Your Guide To Designing, Making & Selling Laser Cut Products

 This is where you get to unleash your creativity and think about bringing your product ever-closer to reality.
 The materials you choose for the laser-cut products you want to sell should not only make sense for the kind of product you’re making, but they should also align with your ideal buyer’s personality and expectations.

-Before making your product, though, be sure to get a few $2 material samples so you can decide the materials your targeted buyer will like best.
+Before making your product, though, be sure to check out the thickness options and get a few $2 material samples so you can decide the materials your targeted buyer will like best.

 Calculating Your Target Price, Cost & Profit